 While it’s not unusual for teens to enjoy a lot of screen time, it’s not always good for them, either.
 According to a 2018 study out of San Diego State University, kids and teens show less curiosity, emotional stability, self-control and ability to finish tasks even after just one hour of screen time a day.
 And then there’s the 2018 study presented by the American Academy of Sleep Medicine, which linked greater amounts of daily screen time to insomnia and depressive symptoms in adolescents.

-Insomnia isn’t the only reason many teens are sleep deprived.
+Insomnia isn’t the only reason for many teen’s mood swings or sleep deprivation.
 On top of their endless to-do lists, circadian rhythms make it hard for teens to conk out before 11 pm, and consequently to rally for school in the morning.
 If he tends to be glued to his phone, make sure you keep devices out of his bedroom.

 “Teens, particularly boys, can easily become ‘addicted’ to screen time,” says Sussman.
 “If the excessive time interferes or impairs normal life functions like academics, socialization, eating and sleeping, etc., it’s an ‘addiction’ and needs intervention.”